tangleintel/vllm-fork/docs/source/getting_started/quickstart.rst

 * build an API server for a large language model;
 * start an OpenAI-compatible API server.

-You may run the following examples in a Gaudi container with `vLLM-fork <https://github.com/HabanaAI/vllm-fork>` installed in it as mentioned in the :ref:`Gaudi installation instructions <gaudi-installation>`.
+You may run the following examples in a Gaudi container with `vLLM-fork <https://github.com/HabanaAI/vllm-fork>`_ installed in it as mentioned in the :ref:`Gaudi installation instructions <gaudi_installation>`.

 .. note::